JTsmit2013/Telecom_SDA_S3/README.md

 # Telecom_SDA_S3

-## Project Title
+## Statistical Data Analysis for Megaline
-**Revenue Analysis of Megaline Prepaid Plans: Surf vs. Ultimate**
+**Revenue Comparison: Surf vs. Ultimate Prepaid Plans**

+---

-## Project Overview
+## Overview
-This project analyzes customer behavior to determine which of Megaline's prepaid plans, Surf or Ultimate, generates more revenue.
-By examining usage data from 500 clients in 2018, this analysis will provide insights into customer behavior and guide Megaline's advertising budget allocation.
+This project analyzes customer behavior to determine which of Megaline's prepaid plans—**Surf** or **Ultimate**—generates higher monthly revenue.
+Using 2018 usage data from 500 customers, the analysis supports strategic decisions for advertising and pricing.

+---

 ## Objectives
-1. Clean and prepare the provided datasets for analysis.
+1. Prepare and clean the datasets for analysis.
-2. Analyze client behavior for calls, texts, and internet usage.
+2. Analyze usage behavior in terms of call minutes, texts, and data per user per month.
-3. Calculate monthly revenue per user, considering plan limits and overage charges.
+3. Calculate monthly revenue for each customer, accounting for overage fees.
-4. Perform hypothesis testing to:
+4. Test hypotheses to:
-   - Compare average revenues between the two plans.
+   - Compare average revenues between Surf and Ultimate plan users.
-   - Examine revenue differences between regions (e.g., NY-NJ area vs. others).
+   - Evaluate revenue differences by geographic region (e.g., NY-NJ area vs. others).
-5. Present conclusions and actionable insights for Megaline's commercial department.
+5. Provide actionable insights for Megaline’s commercial team.

+---

-## Dataset Description
+## Data Overview
+⚠️ **Note:** The datasets used in this project are **not provided** in the repository.
+This project is for demonstration and educational purposes only.

 The analysis is based on five datasets:

-### 1. Users
-- Contains demographic and plan details of clients.
+- **Users** – Customer demographics and subscription details
-- Key columns:
-  - `user_id`
-  - `city`
-  - `plan`
-  - `reg_date`
-  - `churn_date`

-### 2. Calls
-- Includes data on calls made by users.
-- Key columns:
-  - `user_id`
-  - `call_date`
-  - `duration`

-### 3. Messages
+- **Calls** – Call durations per user per date
-- Tracks text messages sent by users.
+- **Messages** – Text messages sent by date and user
-- Key columns:
-  - `user_id`
-  - `message_date`

-### 4. Internet
-- Logs web session usage data.
-- Key columns:
-  - `user_id`
-  - `session_date`
-  - `mb_used`

-### 5. Plans
-- Details of Surf and Ultimate plans, including limits and overage charges.
-- Key columns:
-  - `plan_name`
-  - `usd_monthly_fee`
-  - `minutes_included`
-  - `messages_included`
-  - `mb_per_month_included`
-  - `usd_per_minute`
-  - `usd_per_message`
-  - `usd_per_gb`
+- **Internet** – Web session data (MB used per session)
+- **Plans** – Plan pricing and monthly allowances

+---

 ## Project Workflow
-1. **Data Preparation**
-   - Convert data types as needed.
-   - Handle missing values and outliers.
-   - Calculate monthly usage metrics per user for calls, texts, and internet.

-2. **Revenue Calculation**
-   - Compute monthly revenue by considering:
-     - Plan limits (minutes, messages, and data).
-     - Overage charges (calls, texts, and extra data usage).

-3. **Data Analysis**
-   - Visualize and describe distributions of calls, texts, and internet usage.
-   - Summarize key metrics such as mean, variance, and standard deviation.

-4. **Hypothesis Testing**
-   - Compare average revenues between the Surf and Ultimate plans.
-   - Analyze revenue differences based on geographic regions.

-5. **Conclusion**
-   - Provide actionable insights to support Megaline’s advertising and pricing strategies.

-## Key Insights and Deliverables
-- Detailed analysis of user behavior for both plans.
-- Revenue comparisons with visualizations and descriptive statistics.
-- Hypothesis test results with clear explanations.
-- Recommendations for Megaline’s commercial strategy.

-## Requirements
-- **Software**: Jupyter Notebook, Python 3.x
-- **Libraries**: `pandas`, `numpy`, `matplotlib`, `seaborn`, `scipy`
+### 1. Data Preparation
+- Converted date fields to datetime objects
+- Merged usage data with user and plan info
+- Aggregated monthly usage per user for:
+  - Call minutes (rounded up per call)
+  - Text messages
+  - Internet usage (MB to GB, rounded up)
+- Handled missing data and churned customers appropriately

+### 2. Revenue Calculation
+- Calculated monthly revenue by summing:
+  - Base monthly fee
+  - Overage fees for:
+    - Minutes (if over plan limit)
+    - Messages (if over plan limit)
+    - Internet (rounded GB overage × $ per GB)

+### 3. Exploratory Analysis
+- Surf users tend to use fewer minutes, texts, and data on average
+- Ultimate users have more generous limits, resulting in fewer overage charges
+- Visualized distributions using histograms and boxplots
+- Calculated descriptive statistics (mean, std. dev., etc.)

+### 4. Hypothesis Testing
+#### A. Revenue by Plan
+- **Null Hypothesis (H₀):** Mean revenue of Surf and Ultimate users is equal
+- **Alternative Hypothesis (H₁):** Mean revenues differ
+- **Result:**
+  - p-value < 0.05
+  - ✅ Reject H₀ → There **is** a statistically significant difference
+  - **Ultimate** plan users generate higher average revenue

+#### B. Revenue by Region (NY-NJ vs. Others)
+- **Null Hypothesis (H₀):** No revenue difference between NY-NJ area and other regions
+- **Result:**
+  - p-value > 0.05
+  - ❌ Do not reject H₀ → No statistically significant difference in average revenue by region

+---

+## Key Findings & Conclusions

+- **Ultimate plan generates more revenue**:
+  On average, Ultimate users yield higher monthly revenue, primarily due to higher base fees and more consistent usage.

+- **Surf plan users incur more overage fees**, especially for data.
+However, even with overages, they tend to generate less total revenue.

+- **No regional revenue difference**: Customers in the NY-NJ region do not spend more than those in other areas, suggesting regional advertising should not be prioritized based on revenue alone.

+---

+## Recommendations

+- 📣 **Focus marketing on Ultimate plan**: Higher monthly fees and lower churn potential make it more profitable.
+Consider emphasizing its value in advertising.

+- 📊 **Analyze churn data further**: Future work could assess if plan type correlates with churn behavior.

+- 🌐 **Consider increasing Surf overage fees** or adjusting data limits to boost its profitability.

+---

+## Deliverables
+- Jupyter notebook with:
+  - Cleaned and merged datasets
+  - Monthly usage and revenue calculations
+  - Visualizations of usage patterns
+  - Two hypothesis tests with statistical interpretations
+- Strategic insights to support pricing and marketing decisions

+---

+## Tools & Libraries
+- Jupyter Notebook
+- Python 3.x
+- `pandas`, `numpy`, `matplotlib`, `seaborn`, `scipy`

+---

 ## How to Use
 1. Clone the repository.
-2. Open the Jupyter Notebook file in your preferred environment.
+2. Ensure the required datasets are available locally (not included here).
+3. Open `Telecom_S3.ipynb` in Jupyter Notebook.
-3. Execute the cells step-by-step to reproduce the analysis.
+4. Run all cells to reproduce the analysis.
-4. Review the outputs, visualizations, and conclusions at the end of the notebook.

-## License
-This project is for educational purposes and is not intended for commercial use.